 Things You Need to Grow Popcorn Microgreens

-- Seeds: Any variety of popcorn or corn seed
+- Seeds: Any variety of popcorn or corn seeds

 - Containers: You’ll need at least 2-3 growing trays, with enough drainage holes

 - Growing medium: Seed-starting mix for growing microgreens.
-Even coconut coir works!
+Even coconut coir or peat works!

 - Harvesting Tools: Clean and sharp pair of kitchen scissors

 - Watering Dish: Shallow container that’s a bit bigger than the growing trays

 - Heating Mat (Optional)

 It is a great idea to pre-soak the seeds overnight.
 It gives them the right boost by softening up their coat in the water before sprouting.

 Tip: Place them in an open spot with excellent ventilation.
 Indirect sunlight does not harm the seeds till the shoots begin to develop.